Source Card #9: Crossing the Threshold Every Day

 Chicago 1968 - A Comic

-Jimmy O’Herron and Frank Zomksi are two characters created and featured in Len’s Chicago 1968 comic.
-Both officers rooted in their own Chicago history, one Irish the other Polish, and both finding themselves caught in the social powder keg that was the 1968 Chicago protests.
-And it is these two officers that will help to inform a collaboration we will present to you just below.
+Jimmy O’Herron and Frank Zomksi are two characters from Len’s Chicago 1968 comic.
+Each officer is deeply rooted in Chicago’s history—one of Irish descent, the other Polish—and both find themselves caught in the social powder keg of the 1968 Chicago protests.
+These two characters will serve to inform a collaboration to create a new police officer character for the Back of the Yards comic series, which we will introduce just below.

-To help set this collaborative stage below, Len has graciously allowed us to cut three excerpts from the existing 1968 Chicago comic, each of which feature one or both of the O’Herron and Zomski characters, which you can access by clicking the yellow button below.
+To help set the stage for this collaboration, Len has generously allowed us to include three excerpts from the original Chicago 1968 comic.
+Each excerpt features one or both of the O’Herron and Zomksi characters.
+You can access them by clicking the yellow button below.

 Pen to Paper! - Help Us Create a New Comic Character